 The shampoo also contains Methylisothiazolinone, another preservative the ewg have labeled as a high hazard.
 You almost never see this ingredient these days.
 Most manufacturers have phased it out as it caused an epidemic in allergies when it was widely available.
 Just look at this Facebook group to see how many are affected by this.

 The last two contact allergens are fragrance and Sodium Laureth Sulfate (SLES).
 I genuinely couldn’t smell the fragrance and there are far gentler surfactants and foamers than SLES these days.
 Both ingredients are disappointing to see.

 All in all the shampoo is a unique mixed bag.
-It contains a unique combination of active ingredients which are likely to control your seb derm.
-Its such a shame that they’ve have added some ingredients that are both old fashioned and potentially very harsh.
+It contains a unique combination of active ingredients that are likely to control your seb derm.
+It is such a shame that they’ve have added some ingredients that are both old fashioned and potentially very harsh.

 Would I recommend it?
 With reservations.

 If this shampoo doesn’t quite cut it for you, feel free to browse all our other seb derm shampoo reviews.